leminlimez/Cowabunga/README.md

 # Cowabunga
 A Jailed toolbox application for iOS 14.0-16.1.2 using [CVE-2022-46689](https://support.apple.com/en-us/HT213530).

-Warning: Changes are permanent on iOS 14.0-14.8.1
+Warning: Some changes are permanent on iOS 14.0-14.8.1

 IPA available in the [Releases](https://github.com/leminlimez/DockHider/releases) section.